MindscapeHQ/raygun4aspire/README.md

 ## Step 2 - Add Ollama to the orchestration builder

-In `Program.cs` of the AppHost project, right above where you added the `builder.AddRaygun();` line in Step 2 of the standard installation, you'll need to add the following line to invoke Ollama.
+In `Program.cs` of the AppHost project, right above where you added the `builder.AddRaygun();` line in Step 2 of the standard installation, you'll need to add the following line to add the Ollama container.

 ```csharp
 var ollama = builder.AddOllama();
 ```

----

 ## Step 3 - Reference Ollama in the Raygun component